HDR Candidate Selection

 Special consideration in selection and admission

-- Aboriginal or Torres Strait Islander applicants who do not meet normal entry requirements may be assessed for entry at the discretion of the Chair, RHDC, in consultation with the proposed Faculty of enrolment.
+- Aboriginal or Torres Strait Islander applicants who do not meet normal entry requirements may be assessed for entry at the discretion of the Chair, RHDC, in consultation with the proposed School of enrolment.
 Applicants who enter a program under reduced or special entry may be required to participate in other training programs as indicated on their Offer of Admission to Candidature.

 - Offering merit based Indigenous HDR stipend/s for Aboriginal and Torres Strait Islander researchers to undertake full-time or part-time HDR studies.